 In the normal process of designing web pages we will make sure that they are constructed in the right way so that they can work well with the search engines.
 This we do as a matter of course; it is not something we charge for separately.

 What you should do at the outset is spend some time researching the best keywords for the key pages of your website.
 Choosing the best key words is absolutely crucial.
-With our full SEO and website promotion service we can help you do this, or you can do it yourself.

 Once the web pages have been constructed correctly the big issue is incoming links from other sites on the web.
 The search engines need to judge how popular a page is, and they do this by looking for other websites that link to it - incoming links that are sometimes refered to as backlinks.
 Building up a rich network of high quality incoming links from other websites is what off-site SEO is all about.